Cyprus

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest total fertility rate in Europe and globally
+- Lowest total fertility rate globally and in Europe

-- Mean age at childbearing is the lowest in Europe and globally
+- Average maternal age lowest in Europe and worldwide

-- Childlessness rate is the lowest in Europe and globally
+- Childlessness rate ranks lowest globally and in Europe

-- Societal half-life is shortest worldwide, signaling rapid generational decline
+- Societal half-life shortest worldwide, indicating rapid generational decline

 Key fertility indicators — Cyprus